 Gothenburg, since its founding over 400 years ago, has had a central focus on water.
-Gothenburg is an important coastal city, with a significant port between Oslo and Copenhagen and one of the largest rivers of Sweden passing through, the Göta Alv.
-Built in a low-lying swamp area near the Göta River estuary, it is a strategic yet vulnerable place.
-Sea level rise and heavy rainfall are two risks along the shores of the river, with heavy rainfall the cause of several major landslides in Gothenburg.
+Gothenburg is an important coastal city, with a significant port between Oslo and Copenhagen and one of the largest rivers of Sweden the Göta Alv.

 “The city has since then ensured better control of landslides.
 We have made an inventory of risk areas, [and] have also [worked on] landslide monitoring.
 In sensitive areas where landslides can cause [property damage], we have made [assessments].”
 Ulf Moback, City Planning Authority.

-Flood risks and sea level rise are the two most important challenges facing Gothenburg.
+Gothenburg is not only facing issues with excess water from the sky, but also from the sea.
 The city is currently bracing for a 1 meter rise in sea level by the year 2100, as well as increasing flooding events from the Gota River and heavy rains.
 Since the city has expanded over wetlands, the city sits on soft sediments and subsidence is also another major issue in the region.